Introduction

 The Pattern divides into distinct groups, with Mills Equipment Company and M. Wright & Sons producing the definitive forms, because only they were capable of integral- and reduction-weaving.
 Other U.K. companies had to produce the same items in a more expedient way and the Empire had to resort to even more variations.
 Of the latter, the ultimate form were the later forms of Canadian manufacture.
 Although a view might be held that this second group are “ersatz”, the products are in webbing and not a substitute.
 This includes South Africa’s use of laminated materials, because it was still “webbing”, even if only akin to that used in upholstery.

 However, there was a third group of Patt. ’37 W.E. items, which did not use webbing.
-Use was confined to strapping, of both 1 and 2 inch widths and no larger expanses of this material are known, making up complete envelopes.
+Use was confined to strapping, of both 1 and 2-inch widths and no larger expanses of this material are known, making up complete envelopes.

 The material is an “ersatz” measure, since it is loosely “canvas” and, by its close weave, more accurately cotton duck.
 Canvas is a “plain weave”, but duck is often twilled, i.e. with a diagonal ribbed effect.
-Two forms have been noted, one plain weave, the other the form of duck, which has 2 yarns together in the warp (the lengthwise threads) and a single yarn in the weft (sideways threads).
+Two forms have been noted, one plain weave, the other the form of duck, which has two yarns together in the warp (the lengthwise threads) and a single yarn in the weft (sideways threads).
 In the latter case, the material appears to have been cut across the direction of weaving, so warp & weft have switched places.

 Two pieces of material, with a central rubber layer, are stitched together to make a laminated composite.
 This was flexible when new, but today’s collector is faced with these having become brittle and inflexible with age, despite looking very “new”.
+Another form comprise the material folded parallel to and towards the centre-line of the strap, where it stitched into place.

 No specific nomenclature appears to have been given to these variants, so “ersatz” is as good as any, until such time as something more specific surfaces.